Lugh: Comparative mythology

-Lugh corresponds to the pan-Celtic god Lugus, and his Welsh counterpart is Lleu Llaw Gyffes.
-He has also been equated with Mercury.
-Sometimes he is interpreted as a storm god and, less often today, as a sun god.
+Lugh has been connected with the pan-Celtic god Lugus.
+Through Lugus, John Rhys has argued Lugh is cognate with the Welsh mythological figure Lleu Llaw Gyffes.
+Sometimes Lugh is interpreted as a storm god and, less often today, as a sun god.
+Thus, equating Lugh with the Roman gods Jupiter or Sol, respectively.
 Others have noted a similarity in Lugh's slaying of Balor to the slaying of Baldr by Loki.
-Lugh's mastery of all arts has led many to link him with the unnamed Gaulish god Julius Caesar identifies with Mercury, whom he describes as the "inventor of all the arts".
-Caesar describes the Gaulish Mercury as the most revered deity in Gaul, overseeing journeys and business transactions.
+Lugh's mastery of all arts led Marie Henri d'Arbois de Jubainville to link Lugus with the unnamed Gaulish god whom Julius Caesar identifies with Mercury and describes as the "inventor of all the arts".

 St. Mologa has been theorized to be a Christian continuation of the god Lugh.

 Toponymy

 The County of Louth in Ireland is named after the village of Louth, which is named after the god Lugh.
 Historically, the place name has had various spellings; "Lugmad", "Lughmhaigh", and "Lughmhadh" (see Historic Names List, for full listing).
 Lú is the modern simplified spelling.
 Other places named for Lugh include the cairn at Seelewey (Suidhe Lughaidh, or Lug's Seat), Dunlewey, and Rath-Lugaidh in Carney, Sligo.
 Seelewey was located in Moyturra Chonlainn and, according to local folklore, was a place where giants used to gather in olden days.

-The modern city of Lyon was founded as Colonia Copia Felix Munatia in 43 BC, but by the end of the first century AD had come to be known as "Lugdunum", a Latinized variant of the ancient Gaulish name *Lugudunon, meaning "Fortress of Lugh".
+The modern city of Lyon was founded as Colonia Copia Felix Munatia in 43 BC.
+By the end of the first century AD it was known as "Lugdunum", a Latinized variant of the ancient Gaulish name *Lugudunon, meaning "Fortress of Lugh".

-One of the four regions in Galicia is called Lugo, in honor of this god.
+One of the four regions in Galicia is called Lugo, in honour of this god.